MITEL-UNIUD/SlideJ/README.md

 To install SlideJ, just put it in the Plugins folder of ImageJ.
 The only requirements are the [Bio-Formats](http://downloads.openmicroscopy.org/bio-formats/5.5.0/) package and  [fiji-lib.jar](https://mvnrepository.com/artifact/sc.fiji/fiji-lib) (put them in the jar folder of [ImageJ](https://imagej.nih.gov/ij/index.html), or directly use [Fiji](http://fiji.sc).

+## Instructions

+The interface of the plugin is a  dialog that resembles the one implemented in ImageJ for batch macro execution.
+The user is allowed to process multiple images present in a folder and store the eventual results in a different folder by setting up paths in the “Input…” and “Output…” fields, respectively.
+A macro selection button allows the user to choose the file containing the macro to be executed on the tiles.
+Another parameter is aimed at setting the tile size according to user needs (typically depending on maximum memory available - the more the better, up to 16384 or so).
+In addition to that, another parameter defines the overlap between tiles, identical for X and Y directions (useful for some algorithms).
+The last parameter defines whether the tiles are deleted or not after each processing step.
+If not, they will be available after SlideJ run.

 ## Tests